alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 Word of mouth has a short reach.

 If you're confident you want to keep doing research for the rest of your life, you want to have concrete, visible proof of your skills.
-For research, that means publishing, snd getting a PhD is a surefire way to force you to publish.
+For research, that means publishing. h-index isn't a prefect metric, but people do care about it when hiring.
+Getting a higher h-index requires having lots of papers, snd getting a PhD is a surefire way to force you to publish.
 It'll be tough and painful, and your papers may not be the best, but they'll be out there, and once the papers are out there, no one can take them away from you.